yarnpkg/berry/packages/gatsby/content/advanced/lexicon.md

 A dependency (listed in the [`peerDependencies` field](/configuration/manifest#peerDependencies) of the manifest) describes a relationship between two packages.

-Contrary to regular dependencies, a package A with a peer dependency on B doesn't guarantee that A will be able to access B - it's up to the package that depends on A to manually provide a version of B compatible with with request from A. This drawback has a good side too: the package instance of B that A will access is guaranteed to be the exact same one as the one used by the ancestor of A. This matters a lot when B uses `instanceof` checks or singletons.
+Contrary to regular dependencies, a package A with a peer dependency on B doesn't guarantee that A will be able to access B - it's up to the package that depends on A to manually provide a version of B compatible with request from A. This drawback has a good side too: the package instance of B that A will access is guaranteed to be the exact same one as the one used by the ancestor of A. This matters a lot when B uses `instanceof` checks or singletons.

 See also: [Development Dependencies](#development-dependencies) See also: [Peer Dependency](#peer-dependency)